linode/docs/docs/security/ssl/how-to-secure-logstash-connections-using-ssl-certificates/index.md

 ## Cleaning Up

-If you ran Logstash manually to test and didn't change to the `logstash` user beforehand, there are some file permissions that need to be corrected before running Logstash through `systemd`.
+If you ran Logstash manually to test but didn't change to the `logstash` user beforehand, there are some file permissions that need to be corrected before running Logstash through `systemd`.

 1. Run the following commands to remove these files: